My Little Pony: A New Generation: Voice cast and recording

 On June 30, 2021, Vanessa Hudgens, Kimiko Glenn, James Marsden, Sofia Carson, Liza Koshy, Jane Krakowski, Ken Jeong, Phil LaMarr, and Michael McKean were revealed to be the film's main cast.
 Part of the film's recording sessions had to be done remotely due to the COVID-19 pandemic; Koshy felt that working during the pandemic encompassed with the film's message about "not leaning into the fear".
 Koshy was encouraged by Glenn to ad-lib lines during recording.

-While Tara Strong, voice actress for Twilight Sparkle, said that she would not reprise her role in the fifth incarnation in April 2020 (due to reprising her role in My Little Pony: Pony Life), she ultimately reprised her role alongside fellow Friendship Is Magic cast members Andrea Libman, Ashleigh Ball, and Tabitha St. Germain for the film's prologue.
+Tara Strong, voice actress for Twilight Sparkle, said in April 2020 that she would not reprise her role in the fifth incarnation due to reprising her role in My Little Pony: Pony Life.
+Ultimately, however, she did reprise her role alongside fellow Friendship Is Magic/Pony Life cast members Andrea Libman, Ashleigh Ball, and Tabitha St. Germain for the film's prologue; and would continue to do so in My Little Pony: Make Your Mark.

 Animation

 The film's animation services were provided by Hasbro-owned Irish animation studio Boulder Media.
-Unlike previous My Little Pony media, the film was animated entirely through computer-animation.
-Although, the brief introductory flashback, which features the "Mane Six" from My Little Pony: Friendship Is Magic, was done with traditional animation in the style of the series.
+Unlike previous My Little Pony media, which used 2D computer-animation, the film was 3D-animated entirely using 3D computer-animation, with the exception of the brief introductory flashback, which features the "Mane Six" characters from My Little Pony: Friendship Is Magic, and was done with traditional 2D animation.
 48 animators worked on the film remotely due to the COVID-19 pandemic.
-According to animation supervisor Graham Grallagher, the filmmakers were inspired by several My Little Pony series for the ponies' anthropomorphic design.
+According to animation supervisor Graham Gallagher, the filmmakers were inspired by several My Little Pony series for the ponies' anthropomorphic design.

 Music

-Songwriters Alan Schmuckler and Michael Mahler composed songs for the film.
-Director Robert Cullen said the filmmakers wanted the soundtracks to "have an eclectic range of genres in the songs", in order to make it "as unpredictable as [they] can" in hopes of defying the audiences' expectations regarding the soundtrack.
-On September 2, 2021, the song "Glowin' Up", performed by Sofia Carson and written by Jenna Andrews, Bryan Fryzel, and Taylor Upsahl, was released as a single.
-The second single, "It's Alright" by Johnny Orlando, was released on September 17, 2021.
-In November 2021, "Fit Right In" was also released as the third single.
-Heitor Pereira did the original score for the film.
+Songwriters Alan Schmuckler and Michael Mahler composed songs for the film, while Heitor Pereira did the original score.
 The film's soundtrack was released alongside the film on September 24, 2021.

+Marketing

+A tie-in video game titled My Little Pony: A Maretime Bay Adventure was released for Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One on May 27, 2022, and for Google Stadia on June 28, 2022.